Ruben Yttergård Jenssen: International career

 Jenssen first represented Norway at the under-16 level, and soon became a regular on Norwegian youth teams.
 He played 21 matches and scored two goals from under-16 level to under-19 level, and became the captain of the under-21 team in 2009.
 He played a total of 13 matches for the under-21 team.

 In May 2010, Jenssen was selected for the Norwegian national team for the first time along with Jonathan Parr, as a replacement for Bjørn Helge Riise and John Arne Riise who attended Bjørn Helge's wedding.
 Jenssen made his debut for Norway when he started the match against Montenegro and played for 57 minutes.
 Parr and Jenssen were originally returning to the under-21 for a match against Finland U21 after the Montenegro-match, but they both returned to their clubs with injuries.
 Jenssen has since then been a regular in Egil Olsen's national team, and he has been a regular starter since he started the World Cup qualifier against Slovenia on 11 September 2012.
 Jenssen was awarded the Gold Watch after his 25th cap against Macedonia on 11 June 2013, and became the eighth footballer from Northern Norway to reach that milestone.
 Jenssen's last game for the national team came in a 3–0 loss against Germany in September 2016.

-Style of play

-Being a central midfielder his biggest talent is his passing ability.
-His vision and orientation of the game combine with an outstanding left-foot to make him a powerful player.

 Personal life

 Jenssen comes from a family of footballers; his father Truls Jenssen, is a former Tromsø player and he has also coached Sogndal, Tromsdalen and Tromsø.

-Jenssen's youngest brother Ulrik Yttergård Jenssen is a fellow footballer, who currently plays for Rosenborg, while their brother Markus won the Norwegian Youth Cup with Tromsø.
+Jenssen's youngest brother Ulrik Yttergård Jenssen is a fellow professional footballer, while their brother Markus won the Norwegian Youth Cup with Tromsø.

 Jenssen married his girlfriend of eight years, Maria Evertsen Berg, in December 2012.
 His best man was Christer Johnsgård, a former footballer, who also worked at the Norwegian Broadcasting Corporation.
 The pair have two sons together.